Yale-BIM/f21-assignments/assignment-5/README.md

         index = ... # index of the threshold for which (fpr, tpr) get closest to (0,1) in the Euclidean sense print "Best threshold was: {} (TPR = {}, FPR = {})".format(thresholds[index], tpr[index], fpr[index])

-        # plot the ROC curve
+        # plot the ROC curve with matplotlib (remember to import it as "import matplotlib.pyplot as plt")
         plt.plot(fpr, tpr)
         plt.scatter(fpr[index], tpr[index], s=20, c='r')
         plt.xlabel('False positive rate')